hermanmalik/chrome-extensions/README.md

 ### How to install
 1) Download the folder "mouse-gestures".
 2) If you want to modify the gestures or add more, currently you'll have to go in the source code.
 The pages linked on [[https://developer.chrome.com/docs/extensions/reference/api/]] contain everything you could do, but you may have to add permissions in the manifest.json.
+To modify a gesture, add a name and directions for it at the top of `gestures.js`, then add code to `background.js` calling the desired chrome API.
 3) Load the unpacked extension by going to chrome://extensions, turning on developer mode, selecting load unpacked, and pointing it to the downloaded folder containing manifest.json.

 ### Features in the works